Jesc06/Single-Page-Crud/README.md

 # About View
-This view includes a form to add data to the database and a table that shows the data saved.
 ### First, here’s the code for adding data into the database using the POST method.
 ![Step 1](AddDataToDatabase.png)